 The digits 1 and 2 above represent the year of the product being manufactured; it means that the product was made in 2012.

 Style 2: A0330xxxx

 When there is a letter before the number, it symbolizes the month order.
-A is for January, B is February, and so on.
-The two numbers after the letter show the year the Kenmore water heater being made.
+A is for January, B is for February, and so on.
+The two numbers after the letter show the year the Kenmore water heater was made.
 So the serial number above shows that the product was made in January 2003.